Dr. Robert E. Wright biography

 The Scranton-Temple Residency Program’s inaugural class consisted of six internal medicine physicians.
 In the decades since then, the program has blossomed into one of the largest U.S. Health Resources and Services Administration-funded Teaching Health Center Graduate Medical Education Safety Net Consortiums in the nation.

 Today the organization that was launched by Dr. Wright offers residencies in internal medicine, family medicine, and physical medicine and rehabilitation, as well as fellowships in cardiovascular disease, gastroenterology and geriatrics.
-Its physicians train not only in area hospitals but also in community-based settings such as the primary care practices operated by The Wright Center for Community Health.
+Its physicians train not only in area hospitals but also in community-based settings such as the health centers operated by The Wright Center for Community Health.
 Many of the program’s graduates choose to practice locally or in other medically underserved areas across the nation.

 “The residency program’s existence in Scranton also helped to attract physicians in other specialties – like radiology, surgery and all the surgical specialties – to come to the area because there was an academic program here,” said Dr. Wright.
 “It built on itself, and it was a terrific endeavor.”